janwilmake/parallel-mcp/README.md

 Because of this, my initial goal is to see if the current implementation can already be useful without notification.
 I think it does provide value as it allows for much easier task experimentation with multiple items and multiple configurations, then viewing the results in different tabs as they come back.

-Nex steps:
+Friday if no oauth yet:

+- Create demo without oauth if preferred, test output quality and ease of use
+  - requires with-mcp or openapi-to-mcp to support `?apiKey` (and `.well-known/mcp-config`)
 - Test if adding `/.well-known/mcp-config` works for curlmcp.
 If so, ask saunack to add to https://docs.parallel.ai/features/remote-mcp.
 - Add https://docs.parallel.ai/features/remote-mcp to MCP registry https://blog.modelcontextprotocol.io/posts/2025-09-08-mcp-registry-preview/
-- Create demo without oauth if preferred, test output quality and ease of use
-  - requires with-mcp or openapi-to-mcp to support `?apiKey` (and `.well-known/mcp-config`)
-- Initial goal is to get it to work using [withMcp](https://github.com/janwilmake/with-mcp) with parallel oauth provider.
-This results in ability to use this within claude, chatgpt, cursor, vscode, etc etc etc and starting to add listings.
-- Use same oauth provider